AlexMisra1/AlexMisra1.github.io/_posts/2024-07-13-bayarea-rtp.md

 tags: [climate, vegetation]
 ---

-As a native Bay Arean, I had the wonderful experience of visiting the East Coast for the first time last week.
-In particular, I visited the Research Triangle Park (RTP) area in North Carolina, which consists of Durham, Raleigh, and Chapel Hill.
-Fun fact for all the nerds: the reason why it’s called Research Triangle Park is because of the three highly regarded educational and research facilities of Duke University, UNC Chapel Hill, and NC State University situated in those cities respectively, which have geographical positions that form a triangle.
+Last week, I had the wonderful experience of visiting the East Coast for the first time.
+In particular, I visited the Research Triangle Park (RTP) area in North Carolina, which comprises Durham, Raleigh, and Chapel Hill.
+Fun fact for all the nerds out there: the reason why it’s called Research Triangle Park is because of the three highly regarded educational and research facilities of Duke University, UNC Chapel Hill, and NC State University situated in those cities respectively of which have geographical positions that form a triangle.

-Stepping out of RDU International Airport at night was a surreal moment for me.
+Stepping out of RDU International Airport at night was a surreal moment for me, especially as a native Bay Arean.
+I had never experienced weather like this.
 It was a humid eighty-four degrees, and I was sweating more profusely than I anticipated.
-I had never experienced weather like this.
 This fascinated me, and was my inspiration for this research into the myriad differences between the two vastly different climates.
 I did this specifically by documenting the vegetation through photos that I took.

+## The Bay Area and RTP's Climates

+Both places are relatively near the coast.
+The impact of the coast is reflected on the changing vegetation as you get closer to it, which reflects the changing climate.
+Thus, documenting one type of vegetation for each place wouldn't paint the full picture of how the vegetation reflects the climates for both places.
+That is why for each place, I've documented vegetation that's more in-land and vegetation that's closer to the coast.

-## RTP’s Climate
+### RTP’s Climate

-Like a lot of the Eastern states, North Carolina’s climate is humid subtropical.
-Since there isn’t much of a variety between climates in the East let alone in individual states, like North Carolina, we can classify the climate of RTP as humid subtropical as well.
+Like much of the Eastern states, North Carolina's general climate is classified as humid subtropical.

-Some features of the humid subtropical climate include:
+#### More In-land Climate

+RTP's more in-land areas can be described as having:
-- Hot humid summers
+- Hot, humid summers
-- Mild winters
+- Mild to cool winters
-- Evenly distributed precipitation
+- Evenly distributed precipitation throughout the year
-- High humidity
+- High humidity levels
-- Long growing season
+- Longer growing seasons
-- Lush vegetation
+- Dense and lush vegetation

+#### Closer to the Coast Climate

+RTP closer to the coast can be described as having:
+- Hot, humid summers with slightly moderated temperatures due to proximity to the ocean
+- Mild winters with fewer temperature fluctuations
+- Higher humidity and more frequent rainfall
+- Stronger coastal influences leading to more stable and moderate temperatures
+- Similar growing seasons to in-land areas, but with more salt-tolerant vegetation due to coastal proximity

-## The Bay Area’s Climate
+### The Bay Area’s Climate

 California has many vastly different climates.
-Coastal California (from Marin County and downwards), which includes the Bay Area, has a climate described as being Mediterranean.
+Coastal California (from Marin County and downwards), which includes the Bay Area, has a climate generally described as Mediterranean.

-Some features of Mediterranean climate include:
+#### More In-land Climate

+The Bay Area's more in-land areas can be described as having:
 - Hot, dry summers
-- Mild, wet winters
+- Mild winters with less coastal influence
-- Distinct season contrast
+- Pronounced season contrast with clear dry and wet seasons
-- Drought-resistant vegetation
+- Lush mixed evergreen forests
-- High biodiversity
+- High biodiversity with diverse plant and animal life
+- Vegetation adapted to both dry summers and wet winters
-- Frequent wildfires
+- Greater susceptibility to wildfires due to dry conditions

+#### Closer to the Coast Climate

+The Bay Area closer to the coast but not directly on the coast can be described as having:
+- Hotter summers with less marine influence
+- Mild, wet winters with more significant temperature fluctuations
-- Moderate coastal influences
+- Lower humidity compared to the immediate coastal areas

-## Intricate Differences
+- Pronounced season contrast with clear dry and wet seasons
+- Vegetation adapted to dry, hot summers and wetter winters
+- Grasslands and savannah-like areas with scattered trees
+- Higher risk of wildfires due to dry conditions

+## The Bay Area and RTP's Vegetation

 ### Vegetation closer in-land: